Glossary

 How Customer Data Platforms Activate First-Party Data

 A Customer Data Platform (CDP) is purpose-built to collect, unify, and activate first-party data at scale.
-Here’s how:
+The process maps to the Customer Intelligence Loop:

 1. Data Ingestion

-CDPs connect to every source of first-party data — web analytics, CRM, email service providers, e-commerce platforms, customer service systems — and stream events in real time.
+CDPs connect to every source of first-party data — web analytics, CRM, email service providers, e-commerce platforms, customer service systems — and stream events in real time through data pipelines.

 2. Identity Resolution